mhartz25/mhartz25.github.io/content/posts/future_nostalgia.md

 ### Olfactory

 This is nostalgia related to the sense of smell, which I tend to especially enjoy.
 Exposed to a burst of some scent, and suddenly you’re transported back to a time period 5,10, 15 years ago.
 It makes absolutely no sense, but it’s great.
-A common way I find myself experiencing this is through artificial smells like soaps, detergiants, etc. Which has caused me to change the way in which I pick these items to use in my life.
+A common way I find myself experiencing this is through artificial smells like soaps, detergents, etc. Which has caused me to change the way in which I pick these items to use in my life.
 Now when I move or enter a new phase in my life, I swap these toiletries for something of a different, inexperienced-as-of-yet scent.
 I recognize the ridiculousness in this, but if all I need to do to score myself a few extra bouts of nostalgia 10 years from now is change my hand soap from Morning Dew to Lavender then put a flat brim on me and call me Rob Dyrdek.

 ### Auditory